matznerd/pipedrive-pipeline-horizontal-tampermonkey/README.md

-Pipedrive pipeline's inexplicably do not have a scroll and the columns can be become tiny and unreadable, this is a Tampermonkey chrome extension plugin that fixes it so that a horizontal scroll is implemented.
+Pipedrive pipeline's inexplicably can be become tiny and unreadable before they have a horizontal scroll.
+Instead of being responsive and having a minimum size of the columns where it is readable, it becomes basically unuseable.
+This is a Tampermonkey chrome extension plugin that fixes it so that Pipedrive CRM's pipelines have a horizontal scroll.

 You just need the Chrome extension Tampermonkey, which is the Chrome version of Greasemonkey: https://chromewebstore.google.com/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo